MontiCore/sysmlv2/README.md

   [official pilot implementation](http://openmbee.org/sysml-v2-release/2020-03)
   of SysML v2, but is realized with a new architecture, an improved abstract syntax and new functionality, such as the additional CoCos.
+  Since SysML v2 is currently in development, this MontiCore project is not stable and will be updated in the future according to the future releases.

  ## Further Information